wiseman-timelord/TimeBars/README.md

 ##
 ### Description
-TimeLoop is a versatile timer application that allows users to select predefined timer durations ranging from 1 minute to 2 hours, it is intended as 1 better than the, maximum and minimum, times for a break period.
-It's designed for users who need to manage their time effectively while having a break fron tasks, through a, simple and interactive, method.
+TimeLoop is a versatile timer application that allows users to select predefined timer durations ranging from 1 minute to 2 hours, it is intended as 1 better than the logical, maximum and minimum, times for a break period.
+It's designed for users who need to manage their time effectively while having a break from tasks, through a, simple and interactive, method.
 At the end of the timer is a "Timer Over!" screen with a, fitting and non-annoying, 5 bleep alarm sound played once.
 Optimally once would have this on the second screen while playing "Fallout 4" or whatever is your thing.

 ### Feautes
 - **Customizable Timer Durations:** Offers a selection of predefined timer durations ranging from 1 minute to 2 hours, allowing users to choose the most suitable length for their tasks.